Media in Manchester: Granada Television Studios, Manchester

 Granada Television in Manchester was arguably ITV's most successful franchisee.
 Kenneth Clark stated as early as 1958 that: "We did not quite foresee how much Granada would develop a character which distinguishes it most markedly from the other programmes companies and from the BBC."
 It was the only original franchisee formed in 1954 that kept its licence for North West England into the 21st century, fuelled by commercially successful productions such as its flagship programme, Coronation Street.
 Granada Television's parent company Granada PLC took over the 11 other ITV franchise holders from 1994 and by 2004 only a Carlton Communications stood in Granada's way.
 The formation of ITV was reported as a merger, but it was in effect a takeover by Granada who would own 68% of the new shares with Carlton getting 32%.
 Granada Television's on-screen identity no longer exists due to the formation of ITV and Granada Television productions are now known with the ITV Studios.

 The first ITV franchisee was Granada Television, which remained the service provider until it was absorbed into the ITV Network in 2004.
 Granada has its headquarters in a distinctive purpose built building on Quay Street, in the Castlefield area of the city.
 Granada produces the world's oldest and most watched television soap opera, Coronation Street, which is screened five times a week on ITV.

 BBC and ITV move out of Manchester City Centre to MediaCityUK

 By the 2000s, Manchester had proved itself as a key base for the ITV brand with its Granada franchise and BBC North at New Broadcasting House.
-Granada Television based in Manchester was one of ITV's most successful franchises along with London Weekend Television (LWT), which was often thanks to successful programmes produced in Manchester such as Coronation Street.
+Granada Television based in Manchester was one of ITV's most successful franchises along with Thames Television (until 1992) and London Weekend Television (LWT), which was often thanks to successful programmes produced in Manchester such as Coronation Street.
 The BBC considers Manchester as one of the two main BBC production bases (London) in the United Kingdom.